Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 personality orientation

-subject.
+test subject.

-The index of egocentrism is determined
+The egocentrism index is determined

-by the number of proposals
+by the number of proposals, in

 which have a pronoun